 Pain Management Unit

-We aim to provide comprehensive, evidence-based strategies for the management of all types of chronic (persistent) pain.
+We provide comprehensive, evidence-based strategies for the management of all types of chronic (persistent) pain.
 This includes assessments and individual plans using a multidisciplinary approach by medical specialists, registrars, nurses, psychologists and physiotherapists.
 Our services include:

 Different treatments are available.
 Interventions include medication assessment and adjustment, education and counselling, physiotherapy, psychological management.
-Our team includes:

 To be eligible, patients must: